linroger/Wealth-of-Nations/Adv Investments/Lecture 4- Investor Sentiment.md

 One idea is to use LLMs to approximate how humans' expectations about the economy overall,  or the stock market specifically,  would respond to news.
 Take some news article.
 Would reading the article make a typical human more optimistic or more pessimistic?
 The idea is not that the LLM could become a super-human forecaster of the future.
 Instead,  the idea is that the LLM,  by being trained on a huge corpus of text written by humans,  may have learned to approximate how humans interpret news.

 Figure 4.12 shows an example of how to prompt OpenAI's GPT-3.5 to generate economic expectations based on news article headlines.
-The first $% \mathrm{~s}$ is a placeholder for the news headline that is provided to the GPT.
+The first $\mathrm{~s}$ is a placeholder for the news headline that is provided to the GPT.
 To implement the prompt,  one would replace it with the text of an actual news article headline.
 The second %s below is a place holder for the specific type of economic expectation that the GPT is supposed to generate.
 For example,  this could be "GDP growth."

 After prompting the GPT with a large number of archived article headlines from various months in the past,  one can then summarize the overall sentiment each month by taking the proportion of articles to which GPT responds with "increase" of GDP growth minus the proportion of articles to which GPT responds with "decrease" of GDP growth.
 One can do the same thing for other macroeconomic indicators such as industrial production growth,  employment,  stock market index returns,  etc.

-Figure 4.12 shows an aggregate measure of economic sentiment that averages over the
+Figure 4.12 shows an aggregate measure of economic sentiment that averages over the economic expectations measures for individual macroeconomic indicators every month (blue line).
+It also shows the cyclically-adjusted price-to-earnings ratio that we looked at in the last lecture.
+There is clearly a strong positive correlation between the two series.
+This is quite remarkable since the construction of the economic sentiment measure did not use any direct information about the price level of the stock market.
+Even so,  the sentiment measure matches quite well the depressed value of the stock market relative to earnings in the late 1970s,  the boom in the late 1990s,  and the drop during the financial crisis in 2007/08,  for example.

 ![](https://cdn.mathpix.com/cropped/2024_10_19_48a1c4654e845915c45cg-139.jpg?height=481&width=1532&top_left_y=323&top_left_x=313)